Figuring Out How Long a Diabetic Cat Can Roll For

 General Health Stats: It’s estimated that around 3–5% in the U.S. are affected.

-Author Bio – Pamela Harris is a devoted animal lover and passionate writer.
-Inspired by her journey with a unique, special-needs companion, she shares uplifting insights and personal stories that reflect the resilience and charm of these whiskered friends.
-Her goal is to support others by offering helpful tips and heartwarming tales.
-When she’s not writing, you’ll find her enjoying playful moments or curled up with a good book and her favorite purring buddy.
+Author Bio – Pamela Harris is a dedicated animal lover and passionate writer.
+Inspired by experiences with a special-needs companion, she shares uplifting insights and personal stories that highlight resilience and charm of whiskered friends.
+Her mission is to guide others with practical tips and heartwarming tales.
+When not writing, she enjoys playful moments or curling up with a good book alongside a favorite purring companion.